Podcast: Play in new window | Download

 How do we know our work is working?
 How do product designers know their work product is solving the problem it was intended to solve?
 That’s the kind of question that keeps us up at night.

 “It’s an insidious question,” says Kate Rutter, designer, tech junkie, artist, and Principal at Intelleto.
-In this episode, hosts Sean and Joe chat with Kate about Metrics, but not just any metrics and not just those that only measure performance.
+In this episode, hosts Sean and Joe chat with Kate about Metrics, but not just those that only measure performance.
 Kate says the true power comes from our alignment around metrics as a very tangible element that people can get behind.
 “It gets really exciting when you…start to see metrics as human behaviors with your products stated in numerical terms.”

 Joe: [00:00:00] All right.
 Well on today’s episode we have Kate Rutter, and Kate, we’re going to have you introduce yourself.
 Today we are really going to talk and focus on metrics.
 What are they?
 What makes for a valuable one?
 How do you know if you’re using the right kinds?
 What kinds to avoid… What do you think, Sean?

 Sean: [00:00:15] We’re big on metrics here at ITX.
 So we have our own kind of flavor for how we deploy them and we’re interested to learn more from you.

 Kate: [00:00:27] Hello.
 It’s such a pleasure to be here.

 Joe: [00:00:29] We’re very happy to have you.
 Would you mind introducing yourself, where have you worked in the past?
 What are you doing now?
 What’s your role?